 Headquartering

-Cyprus has positioned itself as a streamlined and efficient business destination, offering companies a seamless environment for establishing and managing operations.
-The nation boasts cutting-edge infrastructure and telecommunications, a transparent regulatory and legal framework, and a robust financial and professional services sector built on decades of global expertise.
-Over 5,000 registered accountants and 800 accounting firms – including major global players – support business needs, alongside more than 4,000 lawyers and 700 law firms.
+Cyprus has positioned itself as an efficient business destination, offering companies a seamless environment for establishing and managing operations.
+The country has a transparent regulatory and legal framework, and a robust financial and professional services sector built on decades of global expertise.
+Over 5,000 registered accountants and more than 800 accounting firms – including major global players – support business needs, alongside more than 4,000 lawyers and 700 law firms.
 Its EU-approved tax regime offers attractive incentives for both corporations and individuals, making Cyprus an efficient financial and operational base for business.

-The island's air connectivity is exceptional, with two international airports linking Cyprus to major European cities and key destinations in Asia, North Africa, and the Middle East.
+The island's air connectivity is a key factor in facilitating business, with two international airports linking Cyprus to major European cities and key destinations in Asia, North Africa, and the Middle East.
 Additionally, its modern ports and logistics infrastructure support diverse business operations, further enhancing its appeal as a regional hub.

 Cyprus offers stability and security as an EU jurisdiction in a volatile region, making it an ideal base for regional headquarters or support services for companies with clients in the wider Eastern Mediterranean and Middle East regions.
 Global organisations, such as news organisation AFP, have capitalised on its secure environment, leveraging its strategic location, time zone advantages, and reliable communication networks to manage operations between Europe and the Middle East.